 Education is a real family affair for Agaja who is joined in class by his son 31-year-old son Tokiho.
 His other son Najee, 24, is on the first year of the same course, along with Agaja’s 18-year-old granddaughter Kaira.
 Additionally, his daughter Kamoe, 29, is in her first year of a Childhood and Youth Studies at Openshaw as well.

-Agaja, of Jamaican heritage, said: “I don’t believe in retirement.
+Agaja, of Jamaican heritage, said: “I don’t believe in retirement despite having dealt with a life settlement company quondam.
 I’ve always worked and spent 17 years as a magistrate in Jamaica.
 There’s no official qualification that comes with being a magistrate and I wanted to get a qualification in that area of law.
 The learning atmosphere is really good, and the smaller class sizes result in almost one to one teaching, which you can’t get anywhere else.”

 Multi-skilled Agaja inspires entire family